Frequently Asked Questions

 - Join a Youth on Course certified program.
 These programs teach life skills in addition to golf skill.
 A complete list of certified programs is available on www.youthoncourse.org.
 OR,

-- Complete the NCGA Foundation’s online Rules of Golf, Etiquette, Life Skills and Healthy Lifestyles curriculum.
+- Join a YOC eClub and complete the online Rules of Golf, Etiquette, Life Skills and Healthy Lifestyles curriculum.

 Q: How do I get my Youth on Course Card?